ShuliZ/Cardiologist-Web-Application/README.md

 ### Mission:

 This product aims to make online heart disease diagnoses by predicting the presence of the heart disease based on patients’ answer to a series of questions about their heath status.
-It would also generate a summary report on their health conditions for the reference of the patients and doctors.
+It would also generate a summary report about their health conditions for the reference of the patients and doctors.
 The dataset used for this project was obtained from [Personal Key Indicators of Heart Disease](https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease).

 ### Success criteria: